-The WVU Libraries encompass 8 libraries and the WVU Press, including the Downtown Campus Library, Evansdale Library, Health Sciences Library (Morgantown), Law Library, West Virginia and Regional History Center, Health Sciences Library (Charleston), the Mary F. Shipper Library at Potomac State University in Keyser, and the Vining Library at the WVU Institute of Technology in Montgomery.
+The WVU Libraries encompass 8 libraries and the WVU Press, including the Downtown Campus Library, Evansdale Library, Health Sciences Library (Morgantown), Law Library, West Virginia and Regional History Center, Health Sciences Library (Charleston), the Mary F. Shipper Library at Potomac State College in Keyser, and the Vining Library at the WVU Institute of Technology in Montgomery.

 The mission of the WVU Libraries is to collect, preserve, and provide access to information that enables learning and the advancement of knowledge and to actively participate as a partner in WVU’s high‐quality education.